tara-fenton/game-of-zones/README.md

 #### Game 2

+#### THIS IS OPTIONAL IF you attend the whiteboarding event tonight!

 Modify your previous game so that the zones need to be clicked in a particular order.
 Copy any code you might want to reuse from Game 1 into `starter2.js`, and in `index.html`, switch `starter2.js` to be connected and `starter1.js` to be commented out.

 1. Generate an array with the numbers `['zone-1', 'zone-2', 'zone-3', 'zone-4']` in a random order - you do not need some shuffling function, just randomize it by hand.
 This will determine the order in which you need to click the zones.